 The overall proportion of protein and fat is a minimum of 11% and 5%, respectively, thanks to these ingredients, which is far above average when compared to other similar wet cat food recipes.

-Outside of these ingredients, this recipe does not contain any plant matter or any gums, or other binding agents commonly seen in other wet cat food recipes.
+Outside of these ingredients, this recipe does not contain any plant matter or gums or other binding agents commonly seen in other wet cat food recipes.

 This could make this recipe ideal for those cats who struggle with many plant-based ingredients and need to exclusively eat meat or fish content.